tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ### Both versions

-For easier setting of control registers, define macros in `timer.h` with suitable names, which will replace the setting at low level.
+For easier setting of control registers, for Timer/Counter0 and Timer/Counter1 define macros in `timer.h` with suitable names, which will replace the setting at low level.
 Because we only define macros and not function bodies, the `timer.c` source file is not needed.

 ```C
 #ifndef TIMER_H